richban/second-brain-wiki/privacy-and-security.md

 ---
-description: Collection of notes and hacks how to secure your privacy and security.
+description: Collection of notes and hacks how to enhance your privacy and security.
 ---

 # Privacy & Security

 {% hint style="danger" %}
-**Problem?** Tracking, surveillance and centralized ecosystems. **Approach?** Compartmentalization. **Goal?** increase privacy and security literacy; reduce fingerprinting; take back control; eventually migrate to GNU/Linux 😎
+**Problem?** Tracking, surveillance and centralized ecosystems. **Approach?** Compartmentalization. **Goal?** increase privacy and security literacy; reduce fingerprinting; take back control!
 {% endhint %}

 ## 🌍 Browsers